Pune Airport: Proposal for a new international airport

 Due to the limited expansion options available, the airport will not be able to cope with the growing demand for air traffic into Pune.
 Hence, a greenfield airport for the Pune metropolitan region has been proposed.
 The Government of Maharashtra has entrusted the responsibility to Maharashtra Airport Development Company (MADC) for executing the Pune International Airport project.
 Probable sites for this project had earlier included areas around Talegaon Dabhade and Saswad near Pune.
 An area between Chakan and Rajgurunagar, around the villages of Chandus and Shiroli was under consideration.

 However, due to land acquisition issues, a new site has been proposed.
+This site is not very distant from the city but is near to the city limits.
 The greenfield airport will be located near the villages of Ambodi, Sonori, Kumbharvalan, Ekhatpur-Munjawadi, Khanwadi, Pargaon Memane, Rajewadi, Aamble, Tekwadi, Vanpuri, Udachiwadi, and Singapur near Saswad and Jejuri in Purandar taluka of Pune District in the Indian state of Maharashtra.
-The proposed airport in Purandar will be spread over 2,400 hectares.
+The proposed airport in Purandar will be spread over 2,832 hectares.
 This airport will also boost trade from Pune and neighbouring districts as it will have its own dedicated cargo terminal.
 MADC requested proposals from consultants to conduct techno-economic feasibility studies, assist in obtaining the required statutory approvals and provide project management services.

-In August 2020, deputy chief minister Ajit Pawar told the Pune district administration to check the feasibility of developing the new Pune International Airport at an alternative site proposed by Purandar MLA Sanjay Jagtap.
+In August 2020, Deputy Chief Minister Ajit Pawar told the Pune district administration to check the feasibility of developing the new Pune International Airport at an alternative site proposed by Purandar MLA Sanjay Jagtap.
 The MLA had proposed land acquisition at Pandeshwar, Rise, and Pise villages, instead of the seven villages in Purandar taluka which have opposed land acquisition since the project was announced in October 2016.
 Total land acquisition cost is expected to be ₹ 4000 crore for the existing site.
-If the new site gets approved, land acquisition cost is likely to reduce.
+If the new site gets approved, land acquisition costs are likely to be reduced.

-Senior officials of the Maharashtra Airport Development Company Limited (MADC) have said that shifting the site of the Purandar Airport will lead to delay of more than two years in getting fresh approvals, and carrying out surveys of the new site.
+Senior officials of the Maharashtra Airport Development Company Limited (MADC) have said that shifting the site of the Purandar Airport will lead to a delay of more than two years in getting fresh approvals and carrying out surveys of the new site.